mayowaolatunji/reflexive-solana-auditor/RSAJudge.md

 >
 > Review all findings listed in `validFindings.md` and determine which ones should be **Invalidated, Upheld, or Regraded (Severity Adjusted)**.
 >
-> Your evaluation must strictly follow standard judging criteria and available project context.
+> Your evaluation must strictly follow standard judging criteria and the available project context.
 In addition to the findings themselves, you MUST reference:
 >
 > * The **scope definition** (e.g., `scope.md`, `out_of_scope.md`, or equivalent)
 > * Any **previous audit reports** or known issue documents provided in the repository